-A set of Chambers always at the centre of changes in financial crime, QEB Hollis Whiteman have played a leading role in shaping this area of law; we remain an authority in this field.
+A set of Chambers always at the centre of changes in Financial Crime, QEB Hollis Whiteman has played a leading role in shaping this area of law; we remain an authority in this field.

-Adrian Darbishire QC and William Boyce QC acted in the second prosecution, the now infamous Virgin/BA price-fixing case, which collapsed amid serial disclosure problems and a notable absence of evidence capable of proving the facts alleged.
+Adrian Darbishire KC and William Boyce KC acted in the second prosecution, the now infamous British Airways/Virgin price-fixing case, which collapsed amidst serial disclosure problems and a notable absence of evidence capable of proving the facts alleged.

 The third prosecution, and the last attempted under the original form of the offence, took place in 2015.
-Mark Ellison QC led the prosecution of three individuals, accused of having fixed the price of steel tanks.
-William Boyce QC again appeared, acting for one of the defendants.
+Mark Ellison KC led the prosecution of three Individuals, accused of having fixed the price of steel tanks.
+William Boyce KC appeared again, acting for one of the defendants.